clementjumel/tesa/README.md

-# TESA: A Task in Entity Semantic Aggregation for AbstractiveSummarization
+# TESA: A Task in Entity Semantic Aggregation for Abstractive Summarization

 Link to the paper: https://www.aclweb.org/anthology/2020.emnlp-main.646/